CarrumDraws/MERNtut/client/readme.txt

 - What is FormData()?
 - Where are the values of the form being stored?

 THINGS I LEARNED :
 react-redux/redux-persist
     - Instead of storing data directly in localStorage, you can use redux-persist.
 For sensitive data (like Bearer Token), you should make an API call.
+    - Seems that changes to REDUX state rerenders all components.
+We can use this to make state changes like liking posts work without having to refresh the page.
 MUI
     - Styled Components : MUI's method of DRYing up repetitive
     - Themes : MUI's method of centralizing global values